 Pact is known for organic cotton underwear, tees and cozy sweatshirts but now they have added bedding to the mix!

-- Two types of bedding available – depending on your sleep style: Favorite Tee (extra soft jersey) and Room Service (crisp, clean sateen)
+- Three types of bedding are available – depending on your sleep style: Favorite Tee (extra soft jersey), Room Service (lightweight, buttery soft sateen) and Cool-Air Percale (a classic, cooling weave).

 - Certifications: GOTS and Fair Trade factories